Tigra-Astronomy/TA.HorizonDataInterchange/ReadMe.md

 **Horizon Data Interchange** is a command line utility for importing and exporting horizon data from various planetarium software and file formats.

-The initial version supports AstroPlanner and ACP, we hope to augment this over time.
+This version supports AstroPlanner, ObserverPro and ACP, we hope to augment this over time.

 Community involvement is welcome and encouraged.
 Please feel free to fork the repository, work on it yourself and send us pull requests.
 We've tried to make the code easy to extend, but if you can see a better way, have at it!